 It is not always clear whether property is owned by a private party or by the government.
 For example:

-Speak with a lawyer to be sure a claim is followed according to the right procedure.
+Speak with a personal injury lawyer to be sure a claim is followed according to the right procedure.

 California has adopted the Tort Claims Act, which grants permission to sue the state for civil liability claims for negligent acts of its employees.
 Falls on university property, in state government buildings, in state parks, and on other state government property must follow the procedures set forth in the Act.